braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/instant_chat/dixa.md

 #### Display customer details

 Choose to show or hide the user's details.
-The details contain data about the user profile in Braze, location, email, phone number, email subscription state, and push notification subscription state.
+The details contain data about location, email, phone number, email subscription state, push notification subscription state, and the duration of the membership in Braze.

 #### Display the button to change the email subscription state